mherradon01/lnreader-pwa/QUICKSTART.md

-# Quick Start Guide - Web Version
+# Quick Start Guide

+This guide covers how to use and develop the LNReader Progressive Web App.

 ## For End Users